World-of-Workflows/WorkflowsUniversity/learn-workflows/database.md

 - To create a new type, follow the procedure [here](procedures/create-type.md)

-## DataTypes
+## Data Types
-Each column in a workflows database **type** has a specific datattype.
-The datatypes determine what kind of data can be stored in the column, and how the data can be used.
+Each column in a workflows database **type** has a specific data type.
+The data types determine what kind of data can be stored in the column, and how the data can be used.

 For example, we can store currency values, dates, strings as simple types but also store email addresses, phone numbers, and URLs as more complex types.